 It was June 1978 when promoter Derek King made a plan for half-a-dozen bands from Auckland to drive south for a Punk Spectacular at the Wellington Town Hall.
-Most of the bands were regulars at Parnell punk hangout, Zwines, though two of the acts – the Idol Idles and Rooter – had been going less than a month.
+Most of the bands were regulars at Parnell punk hangout, Zwines, though two of the acts – the Idol Idles and Rooter – had been together for less than a month.

-The most consistent fashion statement in the Eyewitness report is scrawled messages on T-shirts (or skin) in vivid marker – “ROOTER”, “SCAVS” (shorthand for Auckland band, The Scavengers), “ELVIS P IS DEAD, LONG LIVE ELVIS C – ZWINES” (Costello taking the place of Presley), and this rather pointed message to the film crew…
+The most consistent fashion statement in the Eyewitness report is scrawled messages on T-shirts (or skin) in vivid marker: “ROOTER”, “SCAVS” (shorthand for Auckland band, The Scavengers), “ELVIS P IS DEAD, LONG LIVE ELVIS C – ZWINES” (Costello taking the place of Presley), and this rather pointed message to the film crew…

 It’s also entertaining to see Roberts so taken aback at finding everyone in the scene wearing sneakers – it’s now hard to imagine most people at a gig wearing anything else.
 Yet the punks certainly did chafe against mainstream culture at the time and the interviewees are only too happy to recount stories of being chased by “beeries” (rugby-players, rednecks).

 “But even a piece like that does manage to capture some of the truth of what was going on – whether it was just the shots of what the people looked like in the audience.
 I don’t know if we really thought about the TV thing being a big deal in that we were arrogant little shits really.
 We were basically fans more than a band at that point.
 You don’t know when you’re doing something like that, that it will later become a historical document.”

-The band’s manager, Simon Grigg, recalls being bemused when a film crew arrived at his house to shoot some footage:
+The band’s manager, Simon Grigg, recalls being bemused when a film crew arrived at his house to shoot some footage.

 Despite the sensationalism of the Eyewitness report, it did manage to document the early moments of a scene that would spawn many influential players in the local music industry.
-Kerry Buchanan went on to play in the Terrorways next, though his more longterm influence was as a music journalist – writing the hip hop column for Real Groove magazine for many years.
-Richard Driver next joined new wave group, Pop Mechanix, though gained his greatest audience during the following decade as host for the television show Radio With Pictures (he’s currently the managing director of Greenstone TV).
+Kerry Buchanan went on to play in the Terrorways next, though his more longterm influence was as a music journalist; he wrote the hip hop column in Real Groove magazine for many years.
+Richard Driver went on to join the new wave group Pop Mechanix, though he gained his greatest fame during the following decade as host of Radio With Pictures (he’s now the chairman of Greenstone TV).